Simaran-Shaikh-04/Family-MF-Portfolio-Analysis/README.md

 educational and portfolio documentation purposes.
-All recommendations were made under the supervision of Johann da Silva, Research Analyst and Portfolio Strategist, Precision Investments.*
+All recommendations were made under the supervision of Johann da Silva, Research Analyst and Portfolio Strategist.*

-*Returns shown are absolute returns since inception.
+*Returns shown are absolute returns since inception.*
-XIRR not computed due to unavailability of individual transaction dates.*

 ---